Bullying10K: A Large-Scale Neuromorphic Dataset towards Privacy-Preserving Bullying Recognition: Evaluation and Task

-\paragraph{Evaluation Metric} The standard metric used to measure pose estimation is usually based on Object Keypoint Similarity (OKS).
-OKS is a scale-invariant measure of localization accuracy and is utilized to evaluate how closely the predicted keypoints of a model match the ground truth keypoints. $OKS=\frac{\sum_{i}[\exp(-d^{2}_{i}/2s^{2}k^{2}_{i})\delta(v_{i}>0)]}{\sum_{i}[\delta(v_{i}>0)]}$, where $d_{i}$ is the distance between the position of predicted keypoints and the ground truth. $v_{i}$ denotes the visibility of related keypoints. $s$ indicates the object scale. $k_{i}$ is the predefined constant that controls falloff.

-Average Precision (AP) and Recall (AR) are used to measure the accuracy of different models on the Bullying10K dataset: $AP$, $AP^{50}$ (OKS is at 0.50),$AP^{75}$,$AP^{M}$,$AP^{L}$,$AR$.
+The standard metric used to measure pose estimation is usually based on Object Keypoint Similarity (OKS) \cite{dang2019deep}.
+OKS is a scale-invariant measure of localization accuracy and is utilized to evaluate how closely the predicted keypoints of a model match the ground truth keypoints. $OKS=\frac{\sum_{i}[\exp(-d^{2}_{i}/2s^{2}k^{2}_{i})\delta(v_{i}>0)]}{\sum_{i}[\delta(v_{i}>0)]}$, where $d_{i}$ is the distance between the position of predicted keypoints and the ground truth. $v_{i}$ denotes the visibility of related keypoints. $s$ indicates the object scale. $k_{i}$ is the predefined constant that controls falloff.Average Precision (AP) and Recall (AR) are used, including $AP$, $AP^{50}$ (OKS is at 0.50),$AP^{75}$,$AP^{M}$,$AP^{L}$,$AR$ to measure the accuracy of different models on the Bullying10K dataset.

 \paragraph{Results and Analysis}

 Table \ref{tab:PR_result} presents the results of multiple commonly used pose estimation models on the Bullying10K dataset.
 However, these models exhibit relatively low accuracy on the dataset, indicating that Bullying10K poses substantial challenges for pose estimation tasks.
 Additionally, although HRNet has shown superior capabilities to SimpleBaseline on other RGB datasets, it achieved lower accuracy on our dataset.
 This discrepancy may be attributed to the unique nature of our event-based dataset, which significantly differs from RGB images.
 Furthermore, we investigated the potential of SNN in posture estimation by testing the SNN backbone using the SimpleBaseline algorithm.
 To enhance the interpretability of the results, we visualized relevant output images and presented heatmaps for selected samples.